jrui/jrui/README.md

 ### Oh hi there!
 I'm [João][website], a hopefully friendly software Developer 👋

-- 🔭 Producing code for @Flutter-Global!
+- 🔭 Producing code for @landtechnologies!
 - 🌱 Currently learning AWS and Kafka.
 - ⚡ Fun fact: I love for any kind of movies and series! 🤣